harigalla-021/TvShowAssessment/README.md

-# Tv Show Application
+# tvshow-assessment
-This is open TV shows application that allows users to view list of all TV shows and their all details.
-This application usage data from "TV Maza" through API "http://www.tvmaze.com/".

-Note: If you face CORS issue, please switch to open network.
+A single‐page web application which allows users to get information on their favorite Tv Shows.
+External links to get more information are also provided.

 ## Installation of vue/cli
-This application required Vue cli please install latest version.
+Note: You need administrator privileges to execute these unless npm was installed on your system through a Node.js version manager.

 ```
 npm install -g @vue/cli

 ```
-Note: Please check Vue CLI is successfully installed. by running command: vue --v if it prints version. you successfully installed Vue Cli
+Note: You can check you have the right version with this command: vue --version

 ## Project setup
 ```